JCSes/JCS.github.io/index.md

 All this being said, The Last of Us 2 built a huge reputation and lost it.
-The writers of the story of The Last of us 2 were oblivious and careless to why The Last of Us was very well received and adored by its fans, which is the very reason why The Last of Us 2 didn't live up to its fans expectations, thus, was despised by most of them.
+The writers of the story of The Last of us 2 were oblivious and careless to why The Last of Us was very well received and adored by its fans, which is the very reason why The Last of Us 2 didn't live up to most of its fans expectations, thus, was despised by most of them.